FabioMMSilva/Owner-avatar-RepData_PeerAssessment1/README.md

 ## Introduction
+This is my Coursera reproducable research Project - 1 submission In this course it was instructed to do data anlysis on the given data and document it in rmarkdown, but since Rmarkdown has now become obsolete and is not used that much that is why i made the documentation using Quarto.

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a